BuddyBoi/rogue_eft_old_public/README.md

 You will be banned if you use this without changing anything.
 This project is for getting familiar with Unity's mono-compiled games, this is NOT a cheat.

+Edit 6/8/23 : I've decided to slowly update and maintain this project, turning it into a complete usermode version of an open-source EFT External.
+Feel free to ask questions or request committs as you please.

-If you have any questions feel free to email me at admin@rogue.rip
+If you have any questions feel free to email me at admin@rogue.rip or my discord at : buddy#3823.